This is the website of the British Society for Protist Biology formerly known as the British Section of the Society of Protozoologists.

 - To assist young scientists researching in protozoology to attend professional meetings.

-See the meetings page for more information and the booking form.
+See the meetings page for more information.

 Spread the word...